 In 1998, the Department of Mathematics was granted a charter to form a chapter of Kappa Mu Epsilon, known as the Georgia Beta Chapter.
 To be eligible for membership, a student must have completed at least three semesters of college work, rank in the upper 35 % of his or her class, have completed at least three mathematics courses including at least one calculus course and have a 3.0 grade point average in his or her mathematics courses.

-Students interested in joining the mathematics club should contact the current president Zachary Monaco to be added to the email list.
+Students interested in joining the mathematics club should contact the current president Nassim Talbi to be added to the email list.
 Students involved in the math club attend events and invited talks, participate in competitive activities such as math jeopardy, organize social events and much more.
 Check back for upcoming events.